-Fans can avoid traffic and the cost of parking by making Metra and the Chicago Transit Authority (CTA) part of their plan to watch the Chicago Cubs or White Sox.
+With the home openers for the 2018 Chicago baseball season fast approaching, Metra reminds fans they can avoid traffic and the hassle of parking by making Metra and the CTA part of their plans to watch the Chicago White Sox or Chicago Cubs.

-Wrigley Field is just a half block west of the accessible Addison stop on the CTA Red Line.
+Wrigley Field is located just a half block west of the Addison stop on the CTA Red Line.

-Fans going to Wrigley Field from Chicago Union Station should walk six blocks east to the CTA Red Line (State Street Subway) or get to State Street by boarding CTA bus No. 1 or No. 151 on Canal Street.
-Take Red Line trains going north to the Addison stop, just steps from the ballpark.
+Fans headed to Wrigley Field from Chicago Union Station should walk six blocks east to the CTA Red Line (State Street Subway) or get to State Street by boarding CTA’s #126 Jackson bus, which boards on Jackson at the Chicago River or #151 Sheridan bus at the Union Station Transit Center, which boards at Jackson Boulevard and Canal Street.
+Take Red Line trains going north (Howard-bound) to the Addison stop.

-From the Ogilvie Transportation Center, walk six blocks east to State Street or board any CTA bus east on Washington to the Red Line and take a Howard-bound train north to Addison.
+From the Ogilvie Transportation Center, walk six blocks east to State Street or board any CTA bus eastbound on Washington Street to the Red Line and take a Howard-bound train north to Addison.

-Metra’s Union Pacific (UP) Northwest customers can take CTA bus No. 80 from Metra’s Irving Park Station east to Clark Street, and Milwaukee North Line riders can depart the train at the Grayland Station and walk south on Kilbourn to Addison, where they can take CTA bus No. 152 east to the ballpark.
+Metra’s UP Northwest customers can take CTA’s #80 Irving Park bus from Metra’s Irving Park Station east to Clark Street and walk south on Clark or take a southbound Clark #22 bus to Wrigley Field, and Milwaukee District North Line riders can depart the train at the Grayland Station and walk south on Kilbourn to Addison, where they can take CTA’s #152 Addison bus east to the ballpark.

-From Millennium or Van Buren Stations, walk two blocks west to State to take the Red Line to Addison.
+From Millennium or Van Buren stations, walk two blocks west to State Street to take a Howard-bound Red Line train to Addison.

-Fans can also use CTA bus routes No. 8 Halsted, No. 22 Clark or No. 152 Addison (connects to the Brown and Blue lines) to get to, or within a few blocks of, Wrigley Field.
-CTA provides extra service on the No. 80 Irving Park and No.152 Addison routes for all Cubs home game.
+Fans can also use CTA’s #8 Halsted, #22 Clark or #152 Addison (connects to the Brown and Blue lines) to get to, or within a few blocks of, Wrigley Field.
+The CTA provides extra service on the #80 Irving Park and #152 Addison routes for all Cubs home games.

-U.S. Cellular Field is just a block west of the Sox-35th stop on the CTA Red Line.
-The ballpark is also just three blocks west of the 35th-Bronzeville-IIT stop on the CTA Green Line.
+Fans going to Guaranteed Rate Field along Metra’s Rock Island Line can get off at the 35thStreet/ “Lou” Jones Station, then it’s a short walk west on 35th Street to the ballpark.
+Guaranteed Rate Field is also located just a block west of the Sox-35th stop on the CTA Red Line and is also just three blocks west of the 35th-Bronzeville-IIT stop on the CTA Green Line.

-From Chicago Union Station, walk five blocks east on Jackson to LaSalle, then walk one block south to Van Buren to LaSalle Street Station; take a Rock Island District train to 35th Street/“Lou” Jones Station.
-Or walk to the CTA Red Line (State Street Subway) and take a 95th-bound train to the Sox/35th station.
+From Chicago Union Station, Metra riders can walk five blocks east on Jackson Boulevard to LaSalle, then walk one block south to Van Buren to LaSalle Street Station and take a Rock Island Line train to 35th Street/“Lou” Jones Station.
+Or, walk six blocks east to the CTA Red Line (State Street Subway) and take a 95th-bound train to the Sox/35th stop.

-From the Ogilvie Transportation Center, walk five blocks east on Madison to LaSalle, then four blocks south to Van Buren; take a Rock Island Line train to 35th Street/“Lou” Jones Station.
-Or walk to the CTA Red Line (State Street Subway) and take a 95th-bound train to the Sox-35th station.
+From Ogilvie Transportation Center, walk five blocks east on Madison to LaSalle, then four blocks south to Van Buren; take a Rock Island Line train to the 35th Street/“Lou” Jones Station.
+Or, walk six blocks east to the CTA Red Line and take a 95th-bound train to the Sox-35th stop.

-Fans can also use CTA buses No. 1 Bronzeville/Union Station, No. 4 Cottage Grove, No. 24 Wentworth, No. 29 State, No. 35 35th (connects with Orange Line and Green Lines), No. 39 Pershing (connects with Orange Line and Green Lines) and No. 44 Wallace/Racine to get to, or within a few blocks of, the ballpark.
+Fans can also use CTA’s #4 Cottage Grove, #24 Wentworth, #29 State, #31 31st (which runs to 7 p.m.), #35 35th (connects with Orange Line and Green Lines), #39 Pershing (connects with Orange Line and Green Lines) and #44 Wallace/Racine buses to get to, or within a few blocks of, the ballpark.